-John, Sally, and Bill just left a full-day project management workshop.
+John and Sally just left a full-day project management workshop.
 John said, “Am I the only one who felt like I just wasted a day?”
 Sally replied, “The trainer lost me in the first thirty minutes.
 At least, I caught up on my email during the day.”

 Are you responsible for project management workshops for a PMI Chapter, a Project Management Office (PMO), or your organization?
-Want to ensure that your participants get maximum value?
 Let’s talk about how to design workshops that are engaging.
-Project managers will leave your workshops excited about what they learned.
+Project managers will leave your workshops excited about what they have learned.

 8 Ways to Engage Participants

-1. Understand the needs of your audience.
-Stellar workshops begin with understanding the needs.
+Stellar workshops begin with understanding the needs of your audience.
 Imagine that you are planning a project risk management workshop.
 Conduct an online survey with the participants to find out their greatest risk management challenges and interests.

-2. Build excitement and anticipation.
-Once you’ve determined the needs of your audience, promote the workshop.
+Once you’ve determined the needs of your audience, promote the workshop (here's an example).
 Provide a value-driven agenda for the workshop, illustrating the benefits that participants will enjoy.

-3. Perform group activities.
-Periodically break up the participants for group exercises and activities such as an affinity diagram.
-Break up the attendees in a manner that allows them to meet and engage with new people.
+Periodically conduct group exercises and activities such as an affinity diagram, allowing individuals to meet and engage with new people.
 Changing the teams for each exercise provides good networking opportunities.

 - Use visuals